Alfalfa looper (Autographa californica)

 Larval feeding damage in May and June, particularly in western Oregon, is usually confined to those leaves that appear in the spring on the first regrowth nodes.
 The great majority of these leaves will become shaded out, senesce, and fall well before harvest.
 Thus, treating fields with an insecticide specifically for loopers at this stage is generally uneconomical and may reduce potential for biological control by killing beneficial insects.

-- Bacillus thuringiensis at 0.12 to 1.5 lb/a.
+- Bacillus thuringiensis-There are several products containing various amounts of Bt; check each label for application rate.
 PHI 0 days.
 REI 4 hr.
 Treat mint when larvae are small.
-OMRI-listed for organic use.
+Some formulations are OMRI-listed for organic use.

 - Burkholderia spp.
-(Venerate XC) at 1 to 8 qt/a.
-PHI 0 days.
+(Venerate XC) at 1 to 4 quarts/A. PHI 0 days.
 REI 4 hr.
 OMRI-listed for organic use.

 - chlorantraniliprole (Coragen) at 0.045 to 0.098 lb ai/A. PHI 3 days.
 REI 4 hr.
 Retreatment interval 14 days.
 Do not exceed 0.2 lb ai/A or 4 applications per calendar year.
 May be applied by chemigation.